NxtGen-Arena/SFDCDev401/Documentation/Apex/Constructors-And-Methods.md

 ##  Constructor Overloading
 Constructor can be overloaded which means you can create define more than one constructor for a class, each having different parameters.

+##  Constructor Chaining
+One constructor calls another constructor using the this(...) syntax

 ## Constructor in Action
 <img width="437" alt="image" src="https://github.com/user-attachments/assets/e2cef7a9-0c33-4842-a156-3a0e160d7c9f" />